henck/dBASE.NET/README.md

-﻿# dBASE.NET - Read and write DBF files with .NET
+﻿# Adeotek.dBASE.NET - Read and write DBF files with .NET

-__dBASE.NET__ is a .NET class library used to read FoxBase, dBASE III and dBASE IV .dbf files.
+__Adeotek.dBASE.NET__ is a .NET 5.0 class library used to read FoxBase, dBASE III and dBASE IV .dbf files.
 Data read from a file is returned as a list of typed fields and a list of records.
 This library is useful to add data import from dBASE sources to a .NET project.